iagoleal/iagoleal.github.io/content/posts/cuts.md

 $$ \check{f}(x) = \max\limits_{\lambda} L(x_0; \lambda) + \inner<\lambda, x - x_0>.$$

 The maximum above selects the best $\lambda$ for the chosen parameter $x$.
-Therefore its solution is above any other choice of $\lambda$ we can make, including our desired $\lambda_0$.
+Therefore, its solution is above any other choice of $\lambda$ we can make, including our desired $\lambda_0$.

 $$ \check{f}(x) \ge L(x_0; \lambda_0) + \inner<\lambda_0, x - x_0>.$$